 Monty Tech's comprehensive Health Education/Services program provides students with counseling, support and information to assist them in dealing effectively and positively with health-related and social issues.
-Peer Leadership, Peer Mediation, Mentoring and Support Groups are some of the many programs that have been established.
-Brochures, videos and other resources covering a wide range of teen issues are available to students and their families.
+Mentoring, social groups and support groups for prevention and intervention of substance abuse concerns are some of the many programs that have been established.
+Resources covering a wide range of teen issues are available to students and their families.